ranvis/robots-txt-processor/README.md

 - `'keepTrailingSpaces' => false,`

-  If true, trailing spaces (including tabs) of line without comment is trimmed.
+  If false, trailing spaces (including tabs) of line without comment is trimmed.
 For lines with comment, spaces before # are always trimmed.
   Retaining spaces is the requirement of both robotstxt.org and Google specs.

 - `'maxWildcards' => 10,`